ericholscher/django-testing-docs/fixtures.rst

 that name, of any extension.
 You can define an extension if you only want it to search for those types of fields.

-I hope that you can see already how Unit Tests give you a lot more value when working with fixtures than doc tests.
+I hope that you can see already how unit tests give you a lot more value when working with fixtures than doc tests.
 Having all of the loading, unloading, and flushing handled for you means that it will be done correctly.
 Once you get a moderately complicated testing scheme, trying to handle that all